webpack/graph/README.md

  * Green lines display requires *from* other modules/contexts
  * Red lines display requires *to* other modules/contexts
  * Brown lines display requires *to* and *from* other modules/contexts
+* In interactive mode
+ * You can drag modules/contexts with your mouse
+ * Layouting happens live
+ * Only tested on latest Chrome and Firefox
+ * Older browsers are not supported

 ### Example